NEAR-Edu/nearandfar/src/web3/README.md

 ::: tip what's "state" in the neighborhood analogy?

-When a new house is built in your neighborhood, all the phone books need to update to reflect the new addition.
-So, a new phone book is sent out to all the neighbors with the address, etc. of the new house.
+Before the internet, when a new house was built in your neighborhood, all the phone books needed to be updated to reflect the new addition.
+So, a new phone book was sent out to all the neighbors with the address, etc. of the new house.

 :::